WiseGuru/Community-Digital-Garden-Docs/index.md

 {: .warning}
 > While made with the best intentions, no guarantees can be made about the content on this site.
-You are expected to perform your own due diligence to take precautions (such as backups) to protect your accounts and resources.
+You are expected to perform your own due diligence take reasonable precautions (such as backups) to protect your accounts and resources.